 Lip and Tongue Tie Cairns

-Modern medicine is an amazing thing, and it’s now possible to treat lip and tongue ties with a laser at all ages.
+Modern medicine is an amazing thing, and it’s now possible to treat lip and tongue ties with a laser at all ages except 1 to 4.5 years.

 Future Dental is pleased to be able to offer this treatment, however, it is a lot easier in fairly newborn babies up to 6 months or so and kids over 6 years of age.